stain/s11.no/content/2023/phd/workflow-run-crate/index.md

 Thus, users of a WMS that implements this profile (or Provenance Run Crate, which inherits it) are able to register their workflows in WorkflowHub -- together with an execution trace -- by simply running them and uploading the resulting RO-Crates.
 Additionally, the inheritance mechanism allows to reuse the specifications already developed for Workflow RO-Crate, which form part of the guidelines on representing the prospective provenance.

-Figure [3](#fig:workflow_crate_er){reference-type="ref" reference="fig:workflow_crate_er"} shows the entities used in Workflow Run Crate together with their relationships.
+[Figure 3](#fig:workflow_crate_er) shows the entities used in Workflow Run Crate together with their relationships.

-{{< figure src="figure1.png" link="figure1.png" id="figure1"
+{{< figure src="wrroc-figure2.drawio.svg" link="wrroc-figure2.drawio.svg" id="fig:workflow_crate_er"
-  width="100%" title="Visual representation of the proposed methodological framework" caption="" >}}

-![**UML class diagram for Workflow Run Crate.** The main differences with Process Run Crate are the representation of formal parameters and the fact that the application is expected to be an entity with types *File*, *SoftwareSourceCode* and *ComputationalWorkflow*.
+  width="75%" title="UML class diagram for Workflow Run Crate" caption="The main differences with Process Run Crate are the representation of formal parameters and the fact that the application is expected to be an entity with types *File*, *SoftwareSourceCode* and *ComputationalWorkflow*.
 Effectively, the entity belongs to all three types, and its properties are the union of the properties of the individual types.
-The filled diamond $\blacklozenge$ indicates composition, empty diamond $\Diamond$ aggregation, and other arrows relations. ](figures/ch54/wrroc-figure2.drawio.pdf){#fig:workflow_crate_er width="26em"}
+The filled diamond <saml>◆</samp> indicates composition, empty diamond <saml>◇</samp> aggregation, and other arrows relations." >}}

 ### Provenance Run Crate {#provenance-run-crate}